orazoraz/PrivacyPolicy/README.md

 # PrivacyPolicy
+# Privacy Policy for MivoAi

 **Last Updated:** August 19, 2025

-## Overview

-MivoAi is committed to protecting your privacy and ensuring the security of your personal information.
-This Privacy Policy explains how our application handles data and what information we collect, use, or share.

-## Information We Collect

-### Microphone Access

-- **Purpose**: Our app may request access to your device’s microphone solely for voice input functionality within the application
-- **User Control**: Microphone access is only activated when explicitly requested by you and with your explicit permission
-- **No Recording**: We do not record, store, or transmit any audio data from your microphone
-- **Local Processing**: Any voice input processing occurs locally on your device only

-### Data We DO NOT Collect

-- We do not collect, store, or transmit any personal information
-- We do not access your camera
-- We do not access your contacts, photos, or other personal files
-- We do not collect location data
-- We do not track your browsing habits or app usage patterns
-- We do not collect device identifiers or advertising IDs
-- We do not require account registration or personal information

-## Data Transmission and Storage

-### No Data Transmission

-- **Zero Data Collection**: Our app does not collect, store, or transmit any personal data to our servers or third parties
-- **Local Operation**: All app functionality operates locally on your device
-- **No Analytics**: We do not use analytics services that collect user data
-- **No Advertising**: We do not display advertisements or work with advertising networks

-### WebView Content

-- The app displays web content through a WebView component
-- Any interactions with web content are governed by the privacy policies of those respective websites
-- We do not intercept, monitor, or store data from your web interactions

-## Permissions
+## Data Collection and Usage

+### What Data We Collect
+**MivoAi collects NO personal data whatsoever.** Our application operates with a zero-data collection policy:
+- We do not collect any personal information
+- We do not collect usage data or analytics
+- We do not collect device identifiers
+- We do not collect location information
+- We do not create user profiles or accounts

+### How We Collect Data
+Since we collect no data, there are no data collection methods employed by our application.

+### Data Usage
+As no data is collected, there is no data usage by our application or any associated parties.

+## Third-Party Data Sharing

+### No Third-Party Access
+- **Analytics Tools**: We do not use any analytics tools (Google Analytics, Firebase, etc.)
+- **Advertising Networks**: We do not integrate with any advertising networks
+- **Third-Party SDKs**: We do not use any third-party SDKs that collect user data
+- **Parent/Subsidiary Companies**: No related organizations have access to user data as none is collected
+- **Payment Processors**: Payment data is handled directly by secure processors and never accessed by us

+### Third-Party Protection Commitment
+Since we collect no user data, there is no data to share with third parties.
+Any payment processing is handled entirely by certified payment processors who maintain their own privacy and security standards.

+## Data Retention and Deletion Policy

+### Data Retention
+- **Retention Period**: Not applicable - no data is retained
+- **Local Data**: Any temporary data created during app use is automatically deleted when the app closes
+- **No Server Storage**: We maintain no servers or databases containing user information

+### Data Deletion
+- **User Request**: Since no data is collected, there is no data to delete upon user request
+- **Account Deletion**: No accounts are created, so no account deletion is necessary
+- **App Uninstallation**: Uninstalling the app removes any temporary local files

+### Consent Withdrawal
+Users can withdraw consent at any time by:
+- Revoking app permissions in device settings
+- Uninstalling the application
+- Since no data is collected, withdrawal of consent is immediately effective

+## Permissions and User Consent

 ### Microphone Permission

-- **Optional**: Microphone access is completely optional and not required for basic app functionality
-- **Explicit Consent**: We will always ask for your explicit permission before accessing the microphone
-- **Easy to Revoke**: You can revoke microphone permissions at any time through your device settings
-- **No Background Access**: We never access the microphone when the app is in the background

-### No Other Permissions Required

-- We do not request access to your camera
-- We do not request access to your photo library
-- We do not request access to your location
-- We do not request access to your contacts or calendar

-## Third-Party Services

-### Payment Processing

-- For payment transactions, we use secure, industry-standard payment processors
-- Payment data is handled directly by these processors and never stored on our servers
-- We comply with PCI DSS standards for payment security
-- No payment information is retained after transaction completion

-### No Third-Party Analytics

-- We do not use Google Analytics, Facebook Analytics, or similar services
-- We do not share data with social media platforms
-- We do not use crash reporting services that collect personal data

-## Children’s Privacy

-Our app is designed to be safe for users of all ages:

-- We do not knowingly collect information from children under 13
-- No personal information is collected from any users regardless of age
-- Parents can safely allow children to use the app without privacy concerns

-## Data Security

-### Local Security

-- All app data remains on your device
-- We use industry-standard security measures to protect app functionality
-- No sensitive data is transmitted over networks

-### No Data Breaches Possible

-- Since we don’t collect or store personal data, there is no risk of data breaches involving your personal information

-## Your Rights and Controls

-### Complete Control

-- You have complete control over all app permissions
-- You can revoke any permissions at any time through device settings
-- Uninstalling the app removes all local data

-### No Opt-Out Needed

-- Since we don’t collect data, there’s no need to opt-out of data collection
-- No accounts to delete or data removal requests necessary

-## Geographic Compliance

-This app complies with privacy regulations worldwide, including:

-- GDPR (European Union)
-- CCPA (California, USA)
-- PIPEDA (Canada)
-- Other applicable privacy laws

-## Changes to This Policy

-- We will notify users of any material changes to this privacy policy
-- The “Last Updated” date will be modified when changes are made
-- Continued use of the app constitutes acceptance of privacy policy updates

-## Contact Information

-If you have questions about this Privacy Policy or our privacy practices:

-**Email**: privacy@mivoai.com
-**Subject Line**: Privacy Policy Inquiry

-## Apple App Store Compliance

-This privacy policy has been created to comply with Apple App Store guidelines:

-- We clearly state what data we collect (none)
-- We explain the purpose of requested permissions (microphone for voice input only)
-- We confirm no data is shared with third parties
-- We ensure user privacy and data protection

-## Summary

-**What we collect**: Nothing
-**What we share**: Nothing
-**What we store**: Nothing
-**Your privacy**: Completely protected

-MivoAi is designed with privacy-first principles.
-We believe the best way to protect your privacy is simply not to collect your data in the first place.
+- **Purpose**: Optional voice input functionality only
+- **User Control**: Requested only when user attempts to use voice features
+- **Consent Required**: Always requires explicit user permission
+- **Withdrawal**: Can be revoked anytime through device settings
+- **No Recording**: Audio is processed locally and never recorded or stored
+- **Alternative Options**: App functions fully without microphone access

+### Clear Permission Descriptions
+Our permission request strings clearly state:
+- "Microphone access is requested for voice input features only.
+Audio is processed locally and never recorded or transmitted."

+### GDPR Compliance
+We do not rely on legitimate interests for data processing as we collect no data.
+Our app operates without any data collection, ensuring full GDPR compliance.

+## Data Minimization

+### Minimal Data Approach
+- We request access only to essential device features (optional microphone for voice input)
+- We collect zero personal information
+- We use device-native tools (payment processors) instead of collecting payment information ourselves
+- We do not request access to photos, contacts, location, or other sensitive resources

+### Alternative Access Methods
+- Payment processing uses secure, external processors
+- Voice input is entirely optional with manual input alternatives
+- No personal information is required for any app functionality

+## Account and Login Requirements

+### No Account Required
+- **Full Functionality**: MivoAi operates completely without user accounts
+- **No Login**: No sign-in or registration process exists
+- **No Personal Information**: App functions without requiring any personal details
+- **No Social Media Integration**: We do not integrate with or require social media accounts

+### No Credential Storage
+- No user credentials are stored on device or remotely
+- No social media tokens or credentials are maintained
+- No authentication data is processed or retained

+## User Privacy Rights

+### Respect for User Settings
+- We honor all device permission settings
+- We do not attempt to circumvent or manipulate user privacy choices
+- We do not repeatedly request denied permissions
+- We provide full functionality even when optional permissions are denied

+### No Deceptive Practices
+- We never collect passwords or personal data covertly
+- All app functionality is transparent and clearly explained
+- We do not track users without knowledge and consent

+### SafariViewController Usage
+- When displaying web content, we use SafariViewController appropriately
+- Web views are always visible and not hidden behind other interfaces
+- We do not use web views for user tracking

+## Regulated Services Compliance

+### Financial Services
+As MivoAi includes payment functionality, this application is submitted by a registered legal entity capable of providing financial services, not an individual developer.

+### Geographic Restrictions
+Our payment services comply with local financial regulations in all jurisdictions where the app is available.

+## Children's Privacy Protection

+### No Data Collection from Minors
+- We collect no data from users of any age, including children under 13
+- No personal information is ever requested from any user
+- The app is safe for children as no data collection occurs

+## Contact Information for Privacy Inquiries

+**Privacy Contact Email**: privacy@mivoai.com **Response Time**: Within 48 hours for privacy-related inquiries

+## Changes to This Privacy Policy

+### Notification Process
+- Users will be notified of material changes through app updates
+- The "Last Updated" date reflects the most recent version
+- Continued app use constitutes acceptance of policy updates

+## Apple App Store Compliance Summary

+This privacy policy addresses all Apple App Store requirements:
+- ✅ Clearly identifies what data is collected (none)
+- ✅ Explains data collection methods (not applicable)
+- ✅ Details data usage (not applicable)
+- ✅ Confirms third-party data protection (no third-party sharing)
+- ✅ Explains retention and deletion policies
+- ✅ Describes user consent and withdrawal processes
+- ✅ Demonstrates data minimization principles
+- ✅ Confirms no deceptive data collection practices
+- ✅ Addresses account requirements (none needed)
+- ✅ Submitted by appropriate legal entity for financial services

+## Privacy-First Design

+**Our Commitment**: MivoAi is built on privacy-by-design principles.
+We believe the best way to protect user privacy is to not collect user data at all.
+This policy reflects our zero-data-collection approach, ensuring maximum user privacy protection.